 Wine tasting is centred around the towns of Franschhoek and Stellenbosch.
 Small, picturesque Franschhoek (‘French corner’) is South Africa’s gourmet capital.
 It’s known for producing hand-turned sparkling wines using a pioneering technique called Cap Classique and every December this heritage is celebrated during the Cap Classique and Champagne Festival.
 In recent years, Franschhoek has developed beyond its grapes and has seen the emergence of a fresh, fine dining scene.
 Leeu House – an exclusive retreat with just 12 rooms in the heart of Franschhoek – offers exceptional dining experiences, and there's a whole host of options throughout the village from a microbrewery to a top-notch Indian.
 It's worth booking ahead for the most popular restaurants.

 Historic Stellenbosch is home to over 150 wine farms, with some of South Africa’s most established estates set alongside up-and-coming experimental wineries.
 Many of the wine farms here have hotels nestled in the vineyards.
 The luxurious Lanzerac Hotel & Spa sits on a 300-year-old working wine estate and is one of the Winelands’ most distinguished examples of Cape Dutch architecture, while the eco-friendly Spier Hotel is set on the Spier Wine Farm, which focuses on organic, local produce.
-Its signature farm-to-table restaurant, Eight, is one of South Africa’s top restaurants.
-We love its Eight to Go Deli, where you can order a picnic packed with farmhouse cheeses, cold meats, fresh salads and home-baked treats for a long, laid-back afternoon out on the lawns, washed down with a bottle of local wine or two.
+Its signature farm-to-table restaurant, is one of South Africa’s top restaurants.
+We love its Farm Cafe, where you can order a picnic packed with farmhouse cheeses, cold meats, fresh salads and home-baked treats for a long, laid-back afternoon out on the lawns, washed down with a bottle of local wine or two.